Recovery centers in Georgia provide treatment to children, adolescents, and adults with a dual diagnosis.

 Georgia Dual Diagnosis Treatment FAQs

-We’ve compiled answers to some of the most frequently asked questions about finding dual diagnosis treatment in Georgia.
+There is still more to learn, so take a look at the frequently asked questions about finding dual diagnosis treatment in Georgia.

 In some cases, you may need longer treatment if you have a dual diagnosis.
 However, having a co-occurring disorder does not mean you have to have longer treatment.

-✔️ Your recovery depends on factors that are entirely unique to you and your recovery goals.
+Your recovery depends on factors that are entirely unique to you and your recovery goals.
+Such factors as whether or not your need a detox program or what the length of your residential treatment is can affect the overall length of your recovery program.

 Some individuals find their recovery journey more complicated when facing a dual diagnosis.
 However, others may realize that fully understanding their mental health conditions helps them achieve long-lasting sobriety.

-Co-occurring disorders require specific treatment that is provided by many, but not all, dual diagnosis treatment facilities in Georgia.
+Co-occurring disorders require specific treatment that is provided by many, but not all, treatment facilities in Georgia

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.